modm-io/modm/src/xpcc/architecture/platform/peripheral/clock/Readme.md

 1. **InternalClock**: the clock the controller runs on at startup
 2. **ExternalClock**: an active external clock source
-3. **ExternalOscillator**: an external crystal oscillator that need to be driven by the controller
+3. **ExternalCrystal**: an external crystal oscillator that need to be driven by the controller

-Please note that for example on the STM32 platform the _ExternalClock_ and the _ExternalOscillator_ both use the same hardware.
+Please note that for example on the STM32 platform the _ExternalClock_ and the _ExternalCrystal_ both use the same hardware.
 Nonetheless the two separate classes need to implemented in orde to provide a common interface.

 ### PLL